Nsadaa/Typing-Master-Command-Line-Python-Programme-/Readme.txt

 ------------Typing Master --------------

-- This is simple typing master game which is created by using python comandline.
+- This is simple typing master game which is created by using python PyCharm
 - In here use python,
 	- Thread module.
 	- Randome module.